 That such large and valuable pieces of land within the city walls were dedicated to wine-making gives insight to the profitable nature and high esteem viticulture held in Roman communities.

 Today, many of these vineyards have been replanted as they were at the time of the eruption, with relatives of ancient grape varieties like the Piedirosso, a fruity and floral grape with light herb and spiced flavors, perhaps related to Pliny’s ancient Columbina variety.

 In 1996, the local Campanian winemaker Mastroberardino cultivated and processed these grapes using Roman techniques and created the Villa dei Misteri wine: ruby red in color with a complex taste, including hints of vanilla, cinnamon, and notes of spice and cherry.

 It can be aged for 30 years or more—just like the 60-year-old Falernian drunk by Julius Caesar at his celebration banquet in 60 BC.

 Emlyn Dodd is an archaeologist investigating ancient wine and oil production across the Mediterranean.
-He is the Greece Fellow at the Australian Archaeological Institute at Athens; and Postdoctoral Research Fellow at the Centre for Ancient Cultural Heritage and Environment, Macquarie University.
-This article was originally published on The Conversation.
+He is the Greece Fellow at the Australian Archaeological Institute at Athens.
+Dodd is also a postdoctoral research fellow at the Centre for Ancient Cultural Heritage and Environment, Macquarie University in Australia.
+This article was first published on The Conversation.